-In accordance with Government Auditing Standards, we have also issued our report dated December 15, 2020, on our consideration of Mid-Atlantic Advanced Manufacturing Center Regional Industrial Facility Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on the effectiveness of Mid-Atlantic Advanced Manufacturing Center Regional Industrial Facility Authority's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Mid-Atlantic Advanced Manufacturing Center Regional Industrial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated February 27, 2023, on our consideration of Mid-Atlantic Advanced Manufacturing Center Regional Industrial Facility Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Mid-Atlantic Advanced Manufacturing Center Regional Industrial Facility Authority's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Mid-Atlantic Advanced Manufacturing Center Regional Industrial Facility Authority's internal control over financial reporting and compliance.

-Robinson, Farmer, Cox Associates
+Mobinson, Farmer, Cox Associates Charlottesville, Virginia

-Charlottesville, Virginia December 15, 2020